-Arthur van Diesen (Social Policy Advisor, UNICEF MENA Regional) moderated the discussions, while Charlotte Bilo (Researcher, IPC-IG) and Anna Carolina Machado (Researcher, IPC-IG) presented the subject and responded to questions.
+Arthur van Diesen (Social Policy Advisor, UNICEF MENARO) moderated the discussions, while Charlotte Bilo (Researcher, IPC-IG) and Anna Carolina Machado (Researcher, IPC-IG) presented the subject and responded to questions.

 The state of non-contributory social protection programmes in the MENA region